videolan/x265/doc/reST/api.rst

      *   libx265 */
     const x265_api* x265_api_get(int bitDepth);

-The general idea is to request the API for the bitDepth you would prefer the encoder to use (8 or 10), and if that returns NULL you request the API for bitDepth=0, which returns the system default libx265.

 Note that using this multi-library API in your application is only the first step.

 Your application must link to one build of libx265 (statically or dynamically) and this linked version of libx265 will support one bit-depth (8 or 10 bits).

+Your application must now request the API for the bitDepth you would prefer the encoder to use (8 or 10).
+If the requested bitdepth is zero, or if it matches the bitdepth of the system default libx265 (the currently linked library), then this library will be used for encode.
-If you request a different bit-depth, the linked libx265 will attempt to dynamically bind a shared library libx265 with a name appropriate for the requested bit-depth:
+If you request a different bit-depth, the linked libx265 will attempt to dynamically bind a shared library with a name appropriate for the requested bit-depth:

     8-bit:  libx265_main.dll
     10-bit: libx265_main10.dll